 Julian Nagelsmann was an injury prone player who had to retire from active football at the age of 20.
 While he was a player at FC Augsburg II, he was trusted with scouting players for Thomas Tuchel, who managed the club at the time.
 He carried out this responsibility while also being signed as a player.

 After retiring due to injuries, he went to the university where he studied business administration and sports science.
 After his graduation, he returned to his old club, TSV 1860 Munich, to work as the under-17 team’s assistant manager between 2008 and 2010.

 He left the role when Hoffenheim came calling.
 They wanted him to take charge of their under-17 team.
 He slowly rose up the ranks and became the first team’s assistant manager, before being handed the reins of the first team in 2016.

 At the time of writing, he has been a first team manager for six years.
-Here is information on the clubs that Julian Nagelsmann has managed to date.
+The teams that Julian Nagelsmann has coached are listed below.